Radiologic Technology Program Receives Reaccreditation from JRCERT

 Jefferson Township Lions Club Begins Scholarship

-(From Left to right) Katie Leonard, Executive Vice President; Tracey Pratt, Advancement Specialist; Mike Norvilas, President Jefferson Lions Club; Gayle Padfield, Secretary Jefferson Lions Club; Dr. Ann L. Pipinski, President and CEO of Johnson College
+(From Left to right) Katie Pittelli, Executive Vice President; Tracey Pratt, Advancement Specialist; Mike Norvilas, President Jefferson Lions Club; Gayle Padfield, Secretary Jefferson Lions Club; Dr. Ann L. Pipinski, President and CEO of Johnson College

 Johnson College has recently established a scholarship with the Jefferson Township Lions Club.
 The $1,000 scholarship will be awarded to a non-traditional, first year student who is a resident of Jefferson Township or the greater North Pocono region.
 The Lions Club emphasized the importance of supporting non-traditional students who choose to attend the College despite challenges such as balancing a family, work, and bills.